faisaldialpad/hellouniverse/README.markdown

 1. Write a recursive function that will take a string and duplicate each char in each iteration (running duplicate).
 E.g., `Hello-->HH HHee HHeell HHeellll HHeelllloo`. `RunningDuplicate.java`
 2. Write a string add function. `StringAdd.java`
 3. Calculate how many rotations of a string is same as the original string. `IdenticalRotations.java`
+4. Reverse a sentence.
+For example: `"Hello, how are you?"-->"you? are how Hello,"`.
+Can you also do this in place? `ReverseSentence.java`

 ### Arrays and ArrayLists
 #### C/arrays/